mtp1032/WoWThreads/WoWThreads-complete.md

 #### Returns:
 - If successful: returns the number of the threads waiting to be retrieved (i.e., in the thread's signal queue).
+The result parameter will be nil.
-- If failure: nil is returned and the result parameter is as described previously
+- If failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua